belindamo/justanexperiment/README.md

   <h1 align="center">Just an Experiment!</h1>
 </a>

+# Just an Experiment

+Welcome!

 ## Built on open source

-This working demo site was built using the [Platforms Starter Kit](https://demo.vercel.pub/platforms-starter-kit) and:
+This site was built using the [Platforms Starter Kit](https://demo.vercel.pub/platforms-starter-kit) and:

 - [Next.js](https://nextjs.org/) as the React framework
 - [Tailwind](https://tailwindcss.com/) for CSS styling